TALK TO SALES

 4. Excepted benefit HRA (EBHRA)

-Much like the integrated HRA, an EBHRA is used in conjunction with a group health plan.
-While the integrated HRA is typically used to reimburse employees for out-of-pocket expenses, the excepted benefit HRA is used to reimburse employees for excepted benefits.
+Much like the GCHRA, an EBHRA is used in conjunction with a group health plan.
+While employers typically use the integrated HRA to reimburse employees for out-of-pocket medical expenses, employers can use the excepted benefit HRA to reimburse employees for excepted benefits.

 Companies of any size may offer an EBHRA, which covers “excepted” benefits only, such as copays, deductibles, and monthly premiums for vision and dental.
 EBHRAs can also cover COBRA insurance, long-term care, and short-term care.
-It must be offered to every employee on the same terms.
+You must offer an EBHRA to every employee on the same terms.

-Like the QSHERA, EBHRAs have annual contribution limits1 set by the IRS that are adjusted yearly for inflation.
+Like the QSHERA, the IRS adjusts EBHRA annual contribution limits yearly for inflation.

 5. Retiree HRA

-The retiree HRA is available solely to a business's retired employees.
+The retiree-only HRA is available solely to a business's retired employees.
 Businesses of all sizes can offer this HRA, it has no allowance caps or group health insurance requirements, and annual rollover is permitted if allowed by the employer.
+Retiree participants can have any type of insurance coverage or be uninsured.1

 6. Dental/vision HRA

-Employers who also want to provide dental and vision benefits to employees can utilize a dental/vision HRA to make reimbursements exclusively for these expenses.
+While not a separate type of HRA, employers who also want to provide dental and vision benefits to employees can design their HRA to reimburse dental and vision expenses exclusively.
 These types of limited HRAs have a very narrow focus and are often paired with HSA to reimburse employees for expenses exempt from the HSA deductible requirement.

 If you're looking to implement an HRA in conjunction with your group health plan, but want to cover fewer out-of-pocket expenses, then a dental/vision HRA is a better choice than the more expansive integrated HRA.